 2. Design the workplace for distance

-As more studies have come out about coronavirus, it has become clear that physical distance is perhaps the best way to protect employees.
-While many manufacturers and other companies with essential employees quickly re-designed their workplaces in late March and early April to accommodate greater distance, other organizations are just now facing this hurdle.
+While many manufacturers and other companies with essential employees quickly re-designed their workplaces in late March and early April 2020 to accommodate greater distance, other organizations are just now facing this hurdle.

 The majority of organizations Premise works with are introducing multiple protective measures to promote distance, including installing plexiglass shields; adding markers on the floor to encourage distancing; restricting gatherings like meetings; and closing or limiting access to common areas where employees may congregate.
 Importantly, they are also planning to phase in the return of employees working from home, to ensure campuses have the space needed to create distance.
 For some businesses, this means bringing employees back in waves.
 For others, it may mean alternating days, staggering shifts, or changing traditional workday hours.

-Another effective strategy many employers are requiring or encouraging is wearing masks, which is especially important in situations where it may be difficult to maintain physical distance.
+Another important strategy is requiring employees to wear masks, especially in situations where it may be difficult to maintain physical distance.
 For example, if an employee must travel for their job, wearing a mask in the airport and on the plane is no longer just a best practice – It’s required by many airlines.

 Finally, all employers need to take a hard look at their policies as they prepare to re-open.
 If an employee tests positive for coronavirus, what is the process to return them to work after they recover?
 How will your organization approach travel and in-person meetings?
 Will you allow external visitors onsite?
 Anticipating these questions and putting policies in place ahead of time can reduce confusion as you re-open.